knix-microfunctions/workflowmesh/envoy-poc-locality/README.md

-### Source code and scripts fro Envoy based experiments presented in the talk
+### Source code and scripts for Envoy based experiments presented in the talk

 More details in `run/README.md`